 Every unhappy family is unhappy in its’ own way, so Tolstoy tells us in Anna Karenina.
-For 12 years, I worked in a last-chance high school full of students who wore trauma around their necks in the form of placard of friends and family killed or on their arms–tattooed trauma reminders of loved ones gone.
+For 12 years, I worked in a last-chance high school full of students who wore trauma around their necks in the form of placards of friends and family killed.
+Some students even etched their trauma into their DNA–tattoo reminders of loved ones gone.
 These were clues in plain sight.
 No detective work required.
 Still, for too many of those years, I lumped traumas together (family member out of the picture, a friend killed, a major illness in the family) and avoided the personal specifics.
-But trauma, as Tolstoy reminds us, is always personal.
+But unhappiness, as Tolstoy reminds us, is always personal.

 Trauma overwhelm is real and it prevents teachers from asking about students’ pasts.
 What I needed to say was, “Tell me about the person whose picture is around your neck.
 What were they like?” or “Your mom died.
 That’s so sad.
 Tell me about her.”
 Trauma is personal and no two traumas are alike.
 Addressing trauma is the least a teacher can do, and I should have known that.

 The reason I should have known that is because I was that kid.
-In high school, for two weeks straight, I wet myself on my walk home from school.
-I blamed myself, never associating the terror of a bipolar dad with the sudden warmth trickling down my leg.
-One weekend, my dad was arrested at my brother’s ballgame for harassing my stepdad.
+I lived in fear of my bipolar dad.
+In high school, my dad was arrested at my brother’s ballgame for harassing my stepdad.
+In front of what felt like half my school.
 I started leaving school early several times a week.
+My grades dropped.
 On the softball field, I went from team MVP shortstop to a player who couldn’t catch any ball in right field.
 Trauma in plain sight.
 But no one wanted to embarrass me by saying something.

 I saw my counselor when she called me in to ask about my future aspirations.
 I could tell she didn’t know me at all–we’d only met once before.
+I got decent grades and wasn’t a behavior issue.
 She didn’t ask about my home life, and I wouldn’t have told her anything if she had.
 She did ask what I wanted to be.
-I said a fireman or astronaut because they held no interest for me and I could tell she wouldn’t care.
+I said a fireman or astronaut because they were sarcastic cliches.
+She wrote them down and didn’t ask questions.

 After 6 ACEs, your life expectancy decreases.
 Rut -roh.

-Unless…An adult, a person in a position of authority, shows that they care.
+Unless…The one factor that can mitigate the devastating effects of childhood trauma includes one caring adult.
 On a Friday during my sophomore year of high school, I was in Dr. Wendell’s science class, crying behind my hair.
 He saw me and handed me a tissue.
 On Monday, he said, “I was thinking about you.
 I was worried.”
 And I rejoined humanity.

 That was everything, and that is least a teacher can can do.
 Because teachers are the people students see most often.
 Teachers are the people students look to as the authority figures when their parents are not there.
 That’s why teachers are the first responders, the detectives at the scene.
 When clues are there, ask about them.
 Someone could have asked me, “Jessie, tell me about your dad getting arrested at the ballgame.”
 It’s not nosey.
 It’s caring.
 I was thinking about it anyway.
 When you talk about it, you make it not shameful anymore.